Flexible Spending Account

 Q: Can I change my elections any time?

 A: You can change your elections only within 30 days of a federally-qualifying event or during annual enrollment.
 Since this is a pre-tax, front-loaded account, the IRS regulates that the annual election must remain fixed for the entire year.
 It is important that you calculate your expected health care expenses carefully before election so you do not elect too much or too little.
+This online calculator can help you determine how much to save:

 If your employment ends, you may claim FSA expenses incurred only through the date of your termination.
 You must submit all claims within 30 days of your termination.
 Any funds not claimed within that time frame may be forfeited.